Shell1010/AQW-md/Stats & Misc.md

 [Referencing some data stated here](https://sites.google.com/view/aqwadvancedmechanics/creditsreferences?authuser=0)

 DoT/HoT refers to "Damage over Time" and "Heal over Time".
-They're effected by All out %, Mag out % but not effected by Phy out %.
+They're effected by All out %, Mag out %, DoT out %, but not effected by Phy out %.
 HoTs are just DoTs but in reverse so they're all effected by the same effects.
 Weapon Range, % Weapon Damage and Spell/Skill damage, and dps.

 **DOT/HOT Squaring**
 - When any outgoing modifier, all out, phy out, mag out, is applied before the application of a DoT/HoT, it will cause the all out to be squared during the calculation.
 - In a scenario where your base HoT with a fixed weapon is 144 using Bard, after applying drums and potent honour it should equate to 1.95x as your all out modifier.
 Your HoT should equate to 547, however 144 * 1.95 != 547 so there is obviously the effect of 1.95 being squared during the calculation to reach 547.
 - It is preferred to apply your buffs before applying said HoT/DoT because if you apply your buffs after the value will not be squared during calculation and just normal.
 - Applying buffs like this Buff > Dot > Buff will lead to the first buff being squared but your 2nd after the DoT will not be squared.

+*Squared DoT calculation*
+$$
+TotalDoT = (1 + Buffs)^2 \times UnboostedDoT
+$$

 **Physical DoTs**
 They're concerned with weapon damage and weapon dps.
 First you have to calculate the original HoT/DoT without buffs by dividing by the All outs, next divide by the weapon DPS.